brettchalupa/brettcodes/about.md

 ![Photo of Brett](/img/about_brett.jpg)

-Brett Chalupa is a developer, designer, and writer.
-He started programming at the age of thirteen and hasn't stopped since.
+Brett Chalupa is a software developer and designer.
+He's been building software for over a decade.
 He lives a simple lifestyle, focused on contentment.
-He enjoys reading and watching movies.
+Brett enjoys writing, reading, and watching movies.

 [Website](http://www.brettchalupa.com) /
 [LinkedIn](https://www.linkedin.com/in/brett-chalupa) /